The owners have very assertive vendors who has suggested a preliminary agreement with a deposit 10k. Are such agreements sensible?

-I'm buying my first flat in Barmouth benefiting from help to buy.
-The builders refused to move on the amount so I negotiated five thousand pounds worth of additionals instead.
-The property agent suggested that I not inform my lawyer about the deal as it may put at risk my mortgage with National Westminster Bank.
+I'm buying my first flat in Barmouth with a loan from Aldermore.
+The sellers would not move on the price so I negotiated £7000 of additionals instead.
+The property agent suggested that I not to tell my solicitor about the deal as it will impact my mortgage with Aldermore.
 Is this normal?.

 All lenders require a Disclosure of Incentives Form from the builder of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

 Due to the guidance of my in-laws I had a survey completed on a house in Barmouth before retaining conveyancers.
 I have been advised that there is a flying freehold aspect to the house.
 The surveyor has said that some mortgage companies will not grant a loan on such a house.

 It depends who your proposed lender is.
 HSBC has different requirements from Birmingham Midshires.
 Should you wish to telephone us we can look into this further via the relevant mortgage company.
 If you lender is happy to lend one our lawyers can assist as they are accustomed to dealing with flying freeholds in Barmouth.
 Conveyancing may be slightly more expensive based on your lender's requirements.

 What does commercial conveyancing in Barmouth cover?